 In response to a question from Senator Tichenor, Dr. Pollio said the organization chart links provided can give the exact breakdown of the number of employees and their job titles in the various departments of the system.

-Responding to questions from Chair Nemes, Dr. Pollio said the district follows the law in regards to truancy, however, it is more important for the district to focus on the causes of truancy and find ways to remedy it.
+Responding to questions from Chair Nemes, Dr. Pollio said the district follows the law in regards to truancy; however, it is more important for the district to focus on the causes of truancy and find ways to remedy it.
 Regarding student assignment, Dr. Pollio said the changes were made to have a goal for all students to attend a high-quality school, even if it meant going to a school that was not close to home.
 More families are choosing to attend school close to home, and the district is investing in building the infrastructure to support having high quality schools close to home for all families.
 The physical infrastructure was built in the 1950s and the district is working to modernize.
 Attendance for summer programming can be a challenge, but many thousand took advantage of the opportunities to do fun and exciting activities in addition to math and literacy instruction.
-He also spoke to the challenges of multilingual learners and how the district has worked to help prepare students for the state-wide assessments which factor into the district’s accountability scores.
+He discussed the challenges of multilingual learners and how the district has worked to help prepare students for the state-wide assessments which factor into the district’s accountability scores.

-In response to a question from Mr. Nichols Jr., Dr. Pollio spoke highly of the impact of the career and technical education in the district, especially in terms of increasing student engagement and attendance.
-The highest impact has been in high poverty schools better preparing students for postsecondary employment success.
+In response to a question from Mr. Nichols, Dr. Pollio spoke highly of the impact of the career and technical education in the district, especially in terms of increasing student engagement and attendance.
+The greatest impact has been in high-poverty schools better preparing students for postsecondary employment success.

 Announcements